 Home / Student Testing and Accountability / Testing

-which a student has learned and is able to apply the defined knowledge and
+extent to which a student has learned and is able to apply the defined knowledge and skills at

 Texas has offered a statewide student assessment since 1980.
 In the

-You can also find resources in this section for the Texas Assessment of Knowledge and Skills, the assessment program that preceded STAAR, as well as
+You can also find information in this section for the Texas Assessment of Knowledge and Skills (TAKS), the assessment program that preceded STAAR, links to the laws

 and rules relating to student assessment, and information about our student

 assessment division, which manages and oversees the development and

 administration of the Texas assessment program.

 If you are looking for educator testing information, please visit our Educator Testing page.